quantumlib/Cirq/docs/dev/notebooks.md

 ## Lifecycle

-You should configure notebooks differently depending on whether they rely on features in the pre-release build of cirq or not.
+You should configure notebooks differently depending on whether they rely on features in the pre-release build of Cirq or not.

 ### Pre-release notebooks